Elaine Jones shares a few words on Spring

 On the home front

-We welcomed our 8th grandchild on January 29th with these onesies for babies.
+We welcomed our 8th grandchild on January 29th.
 His name is Jeremiah and he is doing well.
 He has Factor IX so bumps and cuts need to be avoided.
 Once he's older his parents will be able to give the shots but babies veins are so hard to find, so he would need to go to the hospital for factor shots.
-This is genetic from our daughter-in-law's family and they do well with it, but it won´t matter, we know he´ll be fine so there will be new baby boy clothes.
+This is genetic from our daughter-in-law's family and they do well with it, but it won't matter, we know he'll be fine.

 Our youngest son Seth is getting the Dutch Harness Horse Stallion we co-own ready to head to a presentation in Ohio today, and that is exciting.
 Our oldest son also has a horse in the sale.
 Our sons get their horse talent from their dad.
 His wife, son, Steve and I will leave tomorrow morning and be there on Friday.
 We will stay for the horse sale in the afternoon on Saturday.
 One of our horses will sell so we're looking forward to that.